Federal Work-Study (FWS)

 - Both supervisors and students are responsible for monitoring the total hours earned.
 Departments are responsible for paying students for hours worked beyond their award limits, before the first date of the approved contract and after the last day to work.

-- Students are not allowed to work from home and must be supervised by their FWS supervisor at all times.
+- Students must be supervised by their FWS supervisor at all times.

 After the eligibility screening has taken place, do not make any corrections to your Student Aid Report (SAR)/FAFSA application.
 If you make corrections, it may affect your Federal Work-Study (FWS) award.
 If you feel corrections are required, please contact the Financial Aid Office.